w3c/aria-practices/widget-states.md

 how the ARIA states map to HTML's built-in widget states, and how to use them.

+Note: The `aria-hidden` state is discussed in a separate section.
+TODO link

+Note: The `aria-invalid` state is not yet covered in this document, but is planned to be part of a section about forms.

 ### `aria-selected`

 The `aria-selected` attribute indicates whether the element is selected.